Best Construction Calculators 2026

 Replacing Roof Shingles

 Roofing is measured in “squares” (100 sq ft).
 A 2,000 sq ft roof on a 6/12 pitch actually has 2,236 sq ft of surface area due to slope.
 HammerIO's roofing calculator automatically adjusts for pitch, something most generic calculators miss.
-Each square requires 3 bundles of shingles.
+Each square requires 3 bundles of shingles; use the roofing materials comparison to check asphalt, metal, tile, slate, and membrane tradeoffs before pricing bids.

 Painting Interior Rooms